t-eckert/sveltekit-kickstart/DEVELOPMENT.md

 - Media player

-Can I remove the Python dependency and run the "tools" using Node?

 ## Markdown Preprocessor

 I tried using MDSvex, which I've used successfully before.
 It has a bunch of edge cases that were a pain.
 So I'm going to implement my own preprocessor based on this [blog post](https://stevekinney.com/writing/svelte-markdown-preprocessor).